npatta01/npatta01.github.io/content/about.md

 I am Machine Learning Engineer interested in Deep Learning.

 <!--more-->
-Currently I am working at a health care startup in NY.
+Currently I am Machine Learning Engineer working at Walmart in NJ.

+Previously I worked as ML Engineer in a health care startup in NY and a Media Startup.

-Previously I was a software engineer at Comcast and a Masters student in Computer Science from RIT.
+And even before that I was a software engineer at Comcast and a Masters student in Computer Science from RIT.

 Learning is my goal.
 There are so many things I am excited to learn and share my trials and triumps.